peppermintbird/0-to-silicon-event-1/README.md

 ### Overview
 <h4>Description</h4
 <p>
-This tutorial aims at building intuition for how biological neural computation informs neuromorphic design.
+This tutorial aims at building intuition for how biological dynamic systems inform neuromorphic design.
 Move from mechanism to abstraction, always asking <b>what must be preserved, and what can be simplified?</b>
 </p>

 <h4>Target</h4>